 This is why I can relate to champions, such as Indian track and field sprinter Milkha Singh, who are not like the usual Hollywood/Bollywood/Lollywood protagonists; but, who have real struggles that make them heroic in nature.
 And, they are in tune with their inner self, their inner child.
 As an ENFP, that is my best gift.
 Becoming a champion simply means learning and understanding their behaviour; and, then creating similar behaviour that is unique to you but still resembles your champions’ behaviour.

 Copyright © by Arzoo Zaheer.
-All Rights Reserved except for the embedded videos.
+All Rights Reserved.